NG-NEST/ng-nest/lib/ng-nest/ui/tree-select/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: 'Defalut'
+label: 'Base'
 ---

-- Use the `data` attribute to configure the drop-down options.
+Use the `data` attribute to configure the drop-down tree data
-- `width` automatically expands to 100% according to the width of the parent element.